-Regulation 10A Review of Local Plan Policies 2020
+Regulation 10A Review of Local Plan Policies

-December 2020
+February 2023

-A review of Local Plan policies is required to be undertaken 5 years from the Plan's adoption date in accordance with legislation1.
+- 1. A review of Local Plan policies is required to be undertaken 5 years from the Plan's adoption date in accordance with legislation1.
 This does not result in Plans becoming automatically out of date, but a review enables Local Planning Authorities to decide whether policies (whether one or more policies or the entire plan) require updating, and if so to update them as necessary.
-Policy on review is set out in the National Planning Policy Framework at paragraph 33, which provides that reviews should take into account changing circumstances affecting the area, and any relevant changes in national policy.
-Guidance on review is set out in the Planning Practice Guidance at paragraphs 61-062 - 61-070.
+Policy on review is set out in the National Planning Policy Framework (NPPF) at paragraph 33, which provides that reviews should take into account changing circumstances affecting the area, and any relevant changes in national policy.
+Guidance on review is set out in the Planning Practice Guidance (PPG) at paragraphs 61-062 61-070.
 This is the Council's review in accordance with that legislation, policy and guidance.
 It has taken into account the requirements of policy and guidance.
-Regard has also been had to the PAS guidance on plan reviews.
+Regard has also been had to the PAS guidance on plan reviews. - 2.
 The Cherwell Local Plan 2011-2031 Part 1 was formally adopted by Cherwell District Council on 20 July 2015.
 The Plan provides the strategic planning policy framework for the District.
-The Plan's commitment in paragraph B.95 to address Cherwell's apportionment of Oxford's unmet housing needs has been fulfilled with the adoption of the Cherwell Local Plan 2011-2031 (Part 1) Partial Review- Oxford's Unmet Housing Need on 7 September 2020.

-The Council is committed to a review of the Local Plan through the preparation of the Cherwell Local Plan Review 2040 and the preparation of a joint spatial plan with the Oxfordshire authorities - the Oxfordshire Plan 2050.
-The Council's Executive endorsed the programme of preparation for the Oxfordshire Plan 2050 and a review of the Cherwell Local Plan in the Local Development Scheme, December 2018, followed by an endorsement of a timetable for the Cherwell Local Plan Review 2040 in the Local Development Scheme, March 2020.

-The Oxfordshire Plan will provide the strategic planning framework and evidence base to support sustainable growth across the County to 2050.
-It will set out the overall development requirement and identify broad areas for growth across the County.
-The District and City Plans will then establish detailed planning policies and site allocations at a district/city level.
-As work progresses on the strategic and local plans the scope of the Oxfordshire Plan may be refined.
-In preparing the Local Plan Review 2040 we will need to respond to the Oxfordshire Plan's evidence and policies as they emerge and gather information and evidence to inform local policies on matters including climate change, green infrastructure, transport, housing, health and well-being challenges, town centres and retail and economic development.
-Changes to the planning system including changes to the use classes order and permitted development rights are relevant in the context of determining certain planning applications and in the review of policies for the Local Plan Review to 2040.
+The Plan's commitment in paragraph B.95 to address Cherwell's apportionment of Oxford's unmet housing needs has been fulfilled with the adoption of the Cherwell Local Plan 2011-2031 (Part 1) Partial Review-Oxford's Unmet Housing Need on 7 September 2020. - 3.
+The Council is committed to a review of the Local Plan through the preparation of the Cherwell Local Plan Review 2040.
+The Council's Executive endorsed the programme of preparation for a review of the Cherwell Local Plan in the Local Development Scheme, December 2018, followed by an endorsement of a timetable for the Cherwell Local Plan Review 2040 in the Local Development Scheme, March 2020.
+The most recent LDS update was in September 2021. - 4.
+In 2020 the Council undertook a 5 Year Review of the 2015 Local Plan and concluded that the majority of the policies were generally consistent with government policy and/or local circumstances did not indicate that the Local Plan policies needed updating.
+The review was presented to and approved by the Council's Executive on 4 January 2021. - 5.
+There have been two material changes in circumstance since then which have prompted the 2023 Local Plan Review: - termination of the Oxfordshire joint Local Plan work programme; and - new evidence in the form of the Housing and Employment Needs Assessment (HENA) 2022 - 6.
+In August 2022, the Oxfordshire authorities ceased work on a joint plan for Oxfordshire.
+Local Plans for the City and Districts will now provide for the long-term planning of Oxfordshire and housing needs will be addressed through individual Local Plans for each of the City and Districts.
+The Councils will cooperate with each other and with other key bodies as they prepare their Local Plans.
+In preparing the Local Plan Review 2040 we will need to respond to gather information and evidence to inform local policies on matters including climate change, green infrastructure, transport, housing, health and well-being challenges, town centres and retail and economic